fused-effects/fused-effects/docs/defining_effects.md

 On the other hand, the `Write` operation returns `()`.
 Since a function `() -> k` is equivalent to a (non-strict) `k`, we can omit the function parameter.

 In addition to a `Functor` instance (derived here using `-XDeriveFunctor`), we need one other instance: `Effect`. `Effect` is used by `Algebra` instances to service any requests for their effect occurring inside other computations—whether embedded or in the continuations.
-Since these may require some state to be maintained, `handle` takes an initial state parameter (encoded as some arbitrary functor filled with `()`), and its function is phrased as a _distributive law_, mapping state functors containing unhandled computations to handled computations producing the state functor alongside any results.
+Since these may require some state to be maintained, `thread` takes the initial context (encoded as an arbitrary functor filled with `()`), and its function is phrased as a _distributive law_, mapping context functors containing unhandled computations to handled computations producing the context functor alongside any results.

 Since `Teletype` is a first-order effect (i.e., its operations don’t have any embedded computations), we can derive an `Effect` instance by first deriving a `Generic1` instance (using `-XDeriveGeneric`):